Two renal units developed in Leeds.

 At Leeds General Infirmary (LGI), dialysis for acute renal failure started as early as 1956.
 The broader context and the specific local LGI development are described in detail in John Turney’s PhD thesis (2013).
 John Turney thesis ARF in Leeds.
 Pages 186-239 focus on events at LGI.

-Unification talks began in 1997, leading soon after to consolidation of all the Leeds renal services at Leeds St. James’s.
+Unification talks eventually began in 1997, leading soon to consolidation of all the Leeds renal services at Leeds St. James’s, finally achieved in full in 2006.